A Checklist for a Compassionate Crowdfunding Campaign

 It really is not hard.
 Send out six updates and you’ll have an amazing fundraiser.
 Just remember to keep your page updated with fresh content.
 You’ll be amazed at how many people will want to see what is going on.
 It is a great way to remind people.
 Sometimes people just need a reminder.

 At YouCaring.com we make all this real simple.
 Just log-in to your account and check out your dashboard for the details.

 You already know that promoting your fundraiser is huge.
 I want to “dig a little deeper” into this subject.
 It seems this is where most people get stuck.
 I am going to show you how to get unstuck.

 Why?
-Different groups of people in your life know you at a different level, and should be communicated with differently.
-You’re probably going to talk to Grandma differently then Peter who you play softball with on the weekends.
+Different groups of people in your life know you at a different level and should be communicated with differently.
+You’re probably going to talk to Grandma differently than Peter who you play softball with on the weekends.

 Mass emails are impersonal.
 People are not as excited to donate when they receive a mass email.
 People are much more open if they receive a personal email, phone call, or just some good old fashion ‘face to face’ conversation.